-Oregon Wild is working with the Molalla River Alliance to protect the Wild and Scenic Molalla River for future generations to enjoy as we do today.
+Oregon Wild worked with the Molalla River Alliance to protect the Molalla River for future generations to enjoy as we do today.
 The Alliance is comprised of 45 partners ranging from the Oregon State Police to Molalla River Anglers to the City of Molalla.

 One of the critical functions of the Molalla River is to provide clean drinking water to the cities of Molalla and Canby.
 The river also supports an abundance of wildlife including native winter steelhead and salmon runs, geological wonders and a wide range of recreational opportunities.

 The Molalla River Recreation Corridor is well known for its hiking, kayaking, whitewater rafting, mountain biking, camping, horseback riding, hunting, fishing, swimming, picnicking, nature watching, or simply enjoying the sounds of the River.
 There are more than 30 miles of non-motorized trails which access numerous waterfalls and vistas.

 Most of the public lands portions of the Molalla River and Table Rock Fork were designated by Congress as Wild & Scenic Rivers in 2019.
 Click here to see a map of the proposal.